sarang0909/knowledge_graph_api/README.md

 3.Entity Linking/Entity Disambiguation
 We can get different words/nouns for same entity.
 Example, U.S,United States of America,America.
 All these should be considered as one entity.
 We can achieve this by getting their root id if we have some knowledge base.
 Here, we are going to use Wikipedia knowledge.
 So, many time entity linking is also called as wikification.
 4.Relationship Extraction
-It means fetching relationship in text.
+It means fetching relationships in text.
 I've explored couple of libraries- Stanford Open IE and rebel libraries.
 I selected rebel for my final implementation because Stanford Open IE output was little redundant and it is slow.
 5.Knowledge Graph Creation